maskedTitan/paypal-integrations/README.md

-# Integrations Repository for PayPal and Braintree integrations
+# Integrations Repository for PayPal and Braintree

 ## Developing